thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 A tutorial in web scraping will be presented in a future post, but for the time being you can either download the data from the portal directly or head over to my Github profile for the years we'll be reporting below.

+First we'll import the previously mentioned libraries, pandas and plotly, along with random and numpy.

 ```python
 import random
 import pandas as pd